ECSP 2019 is now full.

 We are operating a waiting list for current applicants but the programme is now closed to new applications.

 The Exeter Summer Programme operates a rolling admissions process, so early application is strongly recommended.

 To be considered for admission, you will need to complete an application form, provide the supporting documents listed on the ‘How to Apply’ page and pay a £50 administration fee.
 You will normally receive an admission decision within two weeks of submitting a complete application.
 The £50 administration fee is non-refundable but will be deducted from your Programme fee, if you are accepted.

-Exeter invites applications from students in full-time higher education with a cumulative GPA of 3.3, or equivalent, who will be 18yrs old and have completed at least one year of undergraduate study at the time of the Exeter Summer Programme.
+Exeter invites applications from students in full-time higher education with a minimum cumulative GPA of 3.3, or equivalent, who will be 18yrs old and have completed at least one year of undergraduate study by the start of the Programme.

 How to Apply